hung-phan/learn-terraform/README.md

 # Environment

-Set this corresponding env and config you aws cli with `aws configure`
+Set this corresponding env and config your aws cli with `aws configure`

 ```
 export AWS_REGION=ap-southeast-1